ben-jacobson/Remora-STM32F4xx-W5500/README.md

 Example config.txt files can be found in the LinuxCNC_Configs folder.

 # Software PWM
-Software PWM is still WIP, please use Hardware PWM for the time being.
+Software PWM is not yet supported and may not ever be.
+Please use Hardware PWM for the time being, the amount of flexibility offered by the hardware may override the need for Software PWM.

 # Hardware PWM
 Hardware PWM is available on a wide variety of pins depending on your hardware target.
 When setting up your config.txt file, you must choose a PWM enabled pin from the list below.
 Specific STM32 Timers and Channels will been allocated by the driver behind the scenes.
 Some important details about this: